Fenlon37/data-analytics-power-bi-report673/README.md

 - KPIs created (SC37) to reflect the quarterly change to orders, revenue and profits.
 The trend axis is coloured according to progress made to current targets (SC38), which were 5% above the previous quarter.
 The revenue and profits callout value were correct to 1dp (SC39).

 12. **Product Detail**
 - Gauges were created to demonstrate the quarterly performance for orders, revenue and profit.
 Targets were created to be 10% above the current quarter revenue (SC40, SC41) and a Revenue Gap measure was created to find the discrepancy (SC42).
-The gauge was then created (SC43, SC44), with conditional formatting used to alter the text colour depending on the progress to the target (SC45, SC46).
+Each gauge was created (SC43, SC44), with conditional formatting used to alter the text colour depending on the progress to the target (SC45, SC46).
 - Filter state cards are added to show which if any of the countries (SC47) or categories have been selected for the filter.
 - Area chart added to show revenue trends by product category (SC48, SC49, SC50).
 - Table added to show the top 10 products (SC51).